ACCF 2012 Expert Consensus Document on Practical Clinical Considerations in the Interpretation of Troponin Elevations

 10. Troponin may be a useful tool to detect chemotherapy-associated cardiac toxicity, and may have a role in informing the use of treatment in those patients who develop cardiac myonecrosis following high-dose chemotherapy.

-Keywords: Prognosis, Myocardial Infarction, Acute Coronary Syndrome, Myocardial Ischemia, Biological Markers, Heart Failure, Coronary Thrombosis, Electrocardiography, Coronary Artery Bypass, Troponin, Percutaneous Coronary Intervention
+Keywords: Prognosis, Myocardial Infarction, Acute Coronary Syndrome, Myocardial Ischemia, Biomarkers, Heart Failure, Coronary Thrombosis, Electrocardiography, Coronary Artery Bypass, Troponin, Percutaneous Coronary Intervention

 < Back to Listings